Please note:

 Note re: admission requirements

 • Applicants with documents (transcripts) from an educational institution from a country other than Canada must have their documents evaluated for equivalency at an approved provider of credential evaluation services.
 Applicants to this program require a Comprehensive or Course-by-Course Report.
-Please see Apply to a Program for more information.
+Please see How to apply for more information.

 Admission procedures